 The Mevo Plus is a champ.
 It’s relatively affordable, it performs well both indoors and outdoors, it comes with apps and software out-of-the-box, and it’s compatible with a slew of great simulator software providers.

-The Mevo Plus has a sharp white/red colour scheme that stands out nicely.
-It works great outdoors due to the Doppler radar, but if you want to use it indoors, your space will require at least 16 feet of depth.
+Now offered in a 2024 Edition which has a new aesthetic design and new bundle of courses, the Mevo Plus works great outdoors due to the Doppler radar, but if you want to use it indoors, your space will require at least 16 feet of depth.

 Features